3. Primary and Secondary Education

 This indicator is a measure of those students who successfully achieve a full senior secondary school education.
 Success is measured by the attainment of NCEA Level 3 (the qualification typical of Year 13) or above (this includes university entrance, which is not a qualification per se but still a useful measure of success and future opportunity.).

-In 2014, the University Entrance criteria were strengthened and as a result the increase on previous year's achievement slowed for all ethnicities from 2013 to 2014.
-In 2015, there was an increase for Māori of 3.2 percentage points, 0.9 percentage points greater than the increase for non-Māori.
+In 2014, the University Entrance criteria were strengthened and as a result a lower proportion of students of gained University Entrance in 2014 than in 2013, across all ethnicities.
+In 2016, there was an increase for Māori of 2.1 percentage points, compared to an increase of 0.6 percentage points for non-Māori.

-From 2009 to 2015, the proportion of Māori school leavers achieving NCEA Level 3 or above has increased from 19.1% in 2009 to 31.1% in 2015, an increase of 12 percentage points.
-During this same period, the proportion of non-Māori school leavers achieving NCEA Level 3 or above has increased from 47.5% to 58.8%, an 11.3 percentage point increase.
+The proportion of Māori school leavers achieving NCEA Level 3 or above has increased from 19.1% in 2009 to 33.8% in 2016, an increase of 14.7 percentage points.
+During this same period, the proportion of non-Māori school leavers achieving NCEA Level 3 or above has increased from 47.5% to 59.7%, an 12.2 percentage point increase.

-Although there has been a significant increase in the proportion of Māori school leavers achieving NCEA Level 3 or above, the gap between Māori and non-Māori achievement has narrowed only slightly (0.7 percentage points) since 2009.
+Although there has been a significant increase in the proportion of Māori school leavers achieving NCEA Level 3 or above, the gap between Māori and non-Māori achievement has narrowed by only 2.5 percentage points since 2009.
 It is unlikely that the goal of parity will be achieved in 2017.

 18-year-olds with NCEA Level 2 or above